Meet President Nygren

 Sustainable Social Services

-With our experience at the local levels and with the Nation as a whole, the Nygren-Montoya Administration will enact and enforce accountability and transparency policies across all parts of the Executive Branch as mandated by Title 2 of the Navajo Nation Code.
+With my experience at the local levels and with the Nation as a whole, the Nygren Administration will enact and enforce accountability and transparency policies across all parts of the Executive Branch as mandated by Title 2 of the Navajo Nation Code.
 This will involve a fundamental shift to secure, digitized processes that will result in greater efficiencies in delivering services to the Navajo People.

 Our top priority will be investing in business development, creating sustainable jobs, and strengthening the workforce.
 With my experience in developing infrastructure, improving roads, and extending electricity and water lines throughout the Navajo Nation, we can improve business development and growth.